How to Navigate the Transition from Couple to First Time Parents

 With all of these changes, couples can find themselves being more emotional, irritable, and zombie-tired, which can set them up for arguing more than usual.

 Research shows that marital dissatisfaction actually decreases significantly after having a baby.
-It’s vital that you take care of your relationship while navigating the uncharted waters as first time parent.
+It’s vital that you take care of your relationship while navigating the uncharted waters as a first-time parent.
 The best gift you can give yourselves and your baby is a strong, happy, and healthy relationship.

 Here are my 4 tips on “How to Navigate the Transition from Couple to First Time Parents”